decaobr/CoronaChartboostPlugin/README.md

 ##Corona Chartboost Plugin

-This is an updated Chartboost plugin for the Corona SDK.
+This is an updated Chartboost plugin for Corona SDK.
 Tested to be fully compatible with iOS 8.

-#####There is no need to compile the source.
-You can find pre-compiled binaries in the "binaries" folder.
+#####You can find pre-compiled binaries in the "binaries" folder.